How do I register my child with a DoDEA Europe school?

 School registration is an annual requirement by DoD Regulation to determine continued eligibility for school enrollment.
-You can pre-register your child on line with the DoDDS Europe Online Registration System.
+You can pre-register your child on line with the DoDEA Europe Online Registration System.
 You will still be required to visit the school to sign documents, but having pre-registered will save you time because the data you entered online will be used to populate the forms.
 To find out more information about registration in general, visit our School Registration page.

 How is eligibility determined?
 What are the different enrollment categories?

 DoDEA determines enrollment and eligibility policy.
-DoDDS Europe is responsible to disseminate that policy to all schools.
+DoDEA Europe is responsible to disseminate that policy to all schools.
 Eligibility is determined by the supporting documentation of the sponsor, and enrollment will be in one of the following categories:

 - Space Required, Tuition Free